 While we were in Bucks one of the schooners that take passengers out for trips came in and dropped anchor.
 The next morning she headed out under a solid north wind.
 It’s really a sight to see one of these schooners weigh anchor and head out under sail.
 They have a push boat at the ready in case of problems, but do most of their work under sail.
 Looking good.

-After leaving Bucks and heading down to Merchant’s Row near Stonington we passed a number of lovely little sailboats including this friendship sloop with a whole gang aboard.
+After leaving Bucks and heading down to Merchant’s Row near Stonington, we passed a number of lovely yacht charters and little sailboats including this friendship sloop with a whole gang aboard.

 Well, this post has taken way too long with the weak cell coverage in the area so perhaps that’s enough for now.
 On with my day as we have to head back to Rockland for better cell coverage and the beginning of the work week.